Skip to content

 What is a brand tracking survey?

-Unlike ad hoc studies which are run just once, brand tracking studies are run at evenly spaced intervals, which might be every month, every quarter, or every year - depending on what makes the most sense for a business’ product/service.
+Unlike ad hoc studies which are run just once, brand tracking studies are run in evenly spaced intervals, which might be every month, every quarter, or every year - depending on what makes the most sense for a business’ product/service.

 Tracking studies often include survey questions focused on key metrics that help inform a brand where they are performing well or where they need to improve, such as brand awareness, brand consideration, brand satisfaction, brand loyalty, and any other metric that provides insight into overall brand health.